nilomr/birdsong-demography/README.md

 ## Bugs and Issues

 If you encounter any bugs or issues, please [open an issue](https://github.com/nilomr/birdsong-demography/issues/new/choose).
+If possible, include a minimal reproducible example and/or screenshots to illustrate the problem.

 <br>

-#
 [^1]: Data are under version control here, but obtaining these requires `git-lfs` to be installed on your computer and I can't guarantee that it will work.

 <sub>
-This repository uses a template by https://www.startyourlab.com.
 <br>© Nilo M. Recalde, 2023
 </sub>